Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/05/typescript-default-parameters.md

 }
 ```

-You can ignore most of what you see here, it is taken from a TypeScript implementation of List&lt;T&gt;.
+You can ignore most of what you see here, it is taken from a TypeScript implementation of `List<T>`.
 The important bit is the second parameter, which has a default value of this.length.
 This is not a compile-time constant, but it is allowed in TypeScript.
 You could in fact use any of the following (and more along these same lines):

 - `(index: number = this.length)`
 - `(index: number = this.someMethod())`